Why On-Page SEO is Important

 You should have an H1 on every page where it makes sense.
 As to whether you can have more than one, Google says yes, but be wary of this.
 Using multiple headings can get messy to users and, in turn, to search engines.
 Just picture how confusing reading content with multiple headlines could get.

-Confused puppies
+confused puppies

 It’s best for your on-page SEO if you just use one.